Git-Mastery: Lessons

 Sourcetree

-If it looks like the below, it is possible that Sourcetree is auto-fetching data from the repo periodically.
+If it looks like the image below, Sourcetree may be auto-fetching data from the repo periodically.

 2 Fetch from the new remote.

 Use the git fetch <remote> command to fetch changes from a remote.
-If the <remote> is not specified, the default remote origin will be used.
+If you do not specify <remote>, Git uses the default remote origin.

 git fetch origin